-A SWMS (Safe Work Method Statement) is a document that sets out the high-risk construction work activities to be carried out at a workplace, the hazards arising from these activities and the measures to be put in place to control the risks.
+An SWMS (Safe Work Method Statement) is a document sets out the high-risk construction work activities to be carried out at a workplace, the hazards arising from these activities, and the measures to be put in place to control the risks.

-One SWMS can be used for work that involves multiple high-risk construction work activities, for example, a work activity that requires using powered mobile plant, working at heights of more than 2 metres and working adjacent to a road used by traffic other than pedestrians.
+One SWMS is usable for work that involves multiple high-risk construction work activities.
+For example, a work activity that requires using a powered mobile plant, working at heights of more than 2 metres, and working adjacent to a road used by traffic other than pedestrians.

-A SWMS is classed as an administrative control and is used to support higher order controls to Eliminate or minimise risks to health and safety, for example, engineering controls.
+SWMS is under administrative control classification.
+It is usable to support higher order controls to Eliminate or minimise risks to health and safety.
+For example, engineering controls.

-What information must be included in a SWMS?
+What information must be included in an SWMS?

 - identify the work that is high-risk construction work

 - specify hazards relating to the high-risk construction work and the risks to health and safety

 - describe the implementing measures to control the risks

 - describe how the control measures are to be implemented, monitored, and reviewed

 An SWMS should be short and focus on describing the specific hazards identified for undertaking the high-risk construction work and putting the control measures in place.
 So, the work is carried out safely (see Appendix A).
 A lengthy, overly detailed SWMS can be difficult to understand, apply at the workplace, monitor or review.